The Benefits of Family Support Groups for Addiction

 Spouses and partners of those experiencing substance use disorders (SUDs) are especially vulnerable as they are often the ones coping with the negative consequences of their loved ones’ addictions.
 And they are often responsible for trying to protect their children from such consequences.

 As well, those married to or partnered with someone with an SUD may feel they have lost their partner and a key part of their support network.
-And children and teens are often caught in the middle trying to cope, as are adult children of substance users.
-Family support groups exist to help with these serious challenges.
-Read on to learn more about them, the effects of addiction on the family and the benefits of participating in a support group.
+Children and teens are often caught in the middle, trying to cope, as are adult children of substance users.
+Family support groups exist to help with these serious challenges and build a solid support system.

 What Are Support Groups for Addiction?

 Although their role often goes unrecognized, families are the largest group of caregivers to those with SUDs.
-And they are unpaid for their “services”.
-But it’s important to know that you are not alone, despite the isolation you may feel.
-There are supports.
+And they are unpaid for their “services.”

-Support groups bring people together with shared experiences and who are facing similar challenges.
+Support groups bring people together with shared experiences and facing similar challenges.
 Groups provide a non-judgmental, safe environment.
-Spouses and partners can offer support, comfort, compassion and motivation to others facing similar challenges.
+Spouses and partners can offer support, comfort, compassion, and motivation to others facing similar challenges.
 And this is returned.

 People who have “been there” understand and can provide a caring environment where families can speak freely.
 They often share ways to cope and learn about their loved one’s substance abuse problem.
-As well they learn about their own needs for support.
-It can also be a very effective way to find practical, helpful information.
+They also learn about their own support needs.
+It can also be a very effective way to find helpful information.

 After participating in self-help groups, many feel better about themselves, with reduced self-blame.
-And they feel more confident navigating the mental health system to find needed help.
+And they feel more confident navigating the mental health system to find the help they need.
 As well, they have a better ability to deal with stigma and discrimination.

 Effects of Addiction On the Family

-The family is the primary source of attachment, nurturing and socialization for humans.
-The effects of an SUD in one member are felt by the whole family.
-The family holds information about how SUDs develop, are maintained, and what can positively or negatively influence the treatment of the disorder.
+The family is the primary source of attachment, nurturing, and socialization for humans.
+The effects of an SUD on one member are felt by the whole family.
+The family holds information about how SUDs develop and are maintained and what can positively or negatively influence the treatment of the disorder.

 Treating the individual with an SUD without family involvement may limit the effectiveness of treatment.
 Doing so ignores the devastating impact of SUDs on the family system but leaves family members untreated.
-And it does not recognize the family as a potential system of support for change.
+And it does not recognize the family as a potential support system for change.

 Families in which there is a parental SUD have an environment of: